Victor Gruen

 Victor David Gruen, born Viktor David Grünbaum (July 18, 1903 - February 14, 1980), was an Austrian-American architect best known as a pioneer in the design of shopping malls in the United States.
 He is also noted for his urban revitalization proposals, described in his writings and applied in master plans such as for Fort Worth, Texas (1955), Kalamazoo, Michigan (1958) and Fresno, California (1965).
-An advocate of prioritizing pedestrians over cars in urban cores, he was also the designer of the first outdoor pedestrian mall in the United States, the Kalamazoo Mall.
+An advocate of prioritizing pedestrians over cars in urban cores, he was also the designer of the first climate controlled shopping center in the United States, Southdale Center, and the first outdoor pedestrian mall in the United States, the Kalamazoo Mall.

 Early life

-Victor Gruen was born on July 18, 1903, in a middle-class Jewish family in Vienna, Austria.
+Viktor David Grünbaum (וויקטאָר דוד גרונבוים) was born on July 18, 1903, in a middle-class Jewish family in Vienna, Austria.
 He studied architecture at the Vienna Academy of Fine Arts, a/k/a the Vienna Technological Institute and Academy of Fine Arts in Austria.
 He also worked under Peter Behrens, a leading German architect.
 A committed socialist, from 1926 until 1934 he ran the "political cabaret at the Naschmarkt"-theatre.
 At that time he came to know Felix Slavik, the future mayor of Vienna, and they became friends.